 The first is implementation regarding Directive (EU) 2019/904 of the European Parliament and of the Council of 5 June 2019 on the reduction of the impact of certain plastic products on the environment ("SUP Directive").
 The SUP Directive only applies to selected plastic products and prohibits placing certain single-use plastic products on the market.
 The SUP Directive also provides, inter alia, for the obligation to label certain single-use plastic products and imposes an obligation to charge a fee for single-use packaging.
-The regulations were to be implemented by 3 July 2021, however, so far they have not been implemented into Polish law.
-The draft act is currently being worked on and was passed on to the Committee for European Affairs, which accepted the draft act, together with reservations.
-The planned date of the regulation's entry into force is unknown.
+The regulation was to be implemented by 3 July 2021.
+The implementation act was signed by the Polish President on 27 April; however, some parts of the regulations will become effective later, i.e. from 2024 and 2025.

 Another implementation is related to the Extended Producer Responsibility ("EPR").
 According to the project, producers under the EPR will pay a special packaging fee, which will be allocated to financing the collection and processing of packaging waste as part of municipal waste management systems.
 Other provisions also cover, inter alia, the obligation of entities to ensure the recycling of packaging waste, establishing a producer responsibility organisation, and introducing the obligation to inform about the availability of alternative products and the impact on the environment as part of the obligation to conduct educational campaigns for those introducing products in packaging.
-The final shape of the regulation is not known yet; the draft is currently under review.
-The regulation is to come into force by 1 January 2023.
+The final shape of the regulation is not known yet; the draft is currently under review from 2021.
+The regulation was to come into force by 1 January 2023, however, the new planned date of the regulation's entry into force is unknown.